 The nominating and corporate governance committee is responsible for making recommendations to our board of directors regarding candidates for directorships and the structure and composition of our board and the board committees.
-In addition, the nominating and corporate governance committee is responsible for developing and recommending to our board corporate governance guidelines applicable to the company and advising our board on corporate governance matters.
+In addition, the nominating and corporate governance committee is responsible for developing and recommending to our board corporate governance governance governance governance matters.